Exceptions & Petitions

 Exceptions to these rules are made only rarely, and only for exceptional reasons.
 Exceptions will be considered only in response to a written petition submitted with a Study Abroad Credit Application or Smith Program Abroad Application by the application deadline.
 See below for additional information and the procedures for petitioning for an exception.

 1. Not meeting 3.0 GPA requirement

 The College does not normally approve Study Abroad Credit Applications or Smith Program Abroad Applications from students who do not have a 3.0 GPA at the time of application.
 Students who do not meet the 3.0 GPA requirement at the time of application, and who have a well developed academic plan for studying abroad that builds on previous coursework at Smith, may petition the Faculty Committee on Study Abroad for consideration of their Study Abroad Credit Application.
 In the past, students with a GPA that was slightly below 3.0 have successfully petitioned.
-To begin this process, schedule a meeting with the Assistant Dean in the Office for International Study at least one month in advance of the application deadline to discuss your academic record and proposal for study abroad, and to obtain petition instructions.
+To begin this process, schedule a meeting with the Dean or Assistant Dean for International Study at least one month in advance of the application deadline to discuss your academic record and proposal for study abroad, and to obtain petition instructions.
 Petitions should be submitted with completed Study Abroad Credit Application by the regular application deadline.
 Petitions will be evaluated by the Committee on Study Abroad.

 2. Programs not on the approved list

 Students are expected to select study abroad options from among the broad offerings approved by Smith College.
 Students who have a compelling academic reason to pursue study on a program not on the approved list may petition.

 Students wishing to petition must schedule a meeting with the Dean or Assistant Dean for International Study at least one month in advance of the application deadline to discuss whether a petition for a particular program might be considered.
 Students should also discuss their plans with faculty members in the appropriate department.